Magician Hamid Ariento and his assistant at Claire Aarabella Parliament House.

 Harpreet Dhillon will be one of the youngest participants at CSW61.

-SSI has sponsored Ms Dhillon’s attendance at the 61st session of the United Nation’s Commission on the Status of Women (CSW61) at UN headquarters in New York, from March 13 to 24, where she will participate in events, develop her leadership skills, and represent both young women of Culturally and Linguistically Diverse (CALD) backgrounds and the youth of Australia.
+SSI has sponsored Ms Dhillon’s attendance at the 61st session of the United Nations Commission on the Status of Women (CSW61) at UN headquarters in New York, from March 13 to 24, where she will participate in events, develop her leadership skills, and represent both young women of Culturally and Linguistically Diverse (CALD) backgrounds and the youth of Australia.

-Ms Dhillon will join two other young women who are a part of the New Year for Women roundtable and also representing the NSW Council of Social Services (NCOSS) and the National Association of Community Legal Centres (NACLC) at the UN event, which brings together an international network of women’s organisations to focus on women’s economic empowerment in the changing world of work.
+Ms Dhillon will join two other young women who are a part of the New Year for Women roundtable and also represent the NSW Council of Social Services (NCOSS) and the National Association of Community Legal Centres (NACLC) at the UN event, which brings together an international network of women’s organisations to focus on women’s economic empowerment in the changing world of work.

 Ms Dhillon, who has been volunteering since age 12, said her interest in social justice developed after witnessing poverty during a family trip to India at age 10.

-“Ever since then I became passionate about the world around me,” she said.
+“Ever since then, I became passionate about the world around me,” she said.
 “While other girls were playing sports, I’d watch documentaries on racial discrimination, human trafficking and child marriages, as well as volunteering wherever I could.

 “It was at the age of 16 when I could truly make a difference by becoming a Girl Guides NSW and ACT representative, which led to my involvement with NCOSS, where I joined its panel of women who come from all over the state representing different kinds of organisations.